StephenDataStax/dsbank-coreandsearch/README.md

 Now insert a record with a merchant of McDonalds:

-`INSERT INTO dsbank.transactions (cc_no, transaction_time, amount, location, merchant, notes, transaction_id, user_id)
+`INSERT INTO dsbank.transactions (account_number, transaction_time, amount, location, merchant, notes, transaction_id, user_id)
   VALUES ('1234123412341240','2017-09-06 16:31:46.959+0000',58.32,'Tampa','McDonalds','HouseHold','31f4d4cc-8519-4982-be7b-b8aa06523ae3','banderson');`

 Run the search query again and the newly inserted record will appear: